Eddio0141/UniTAS/README.md

 - Has many testing code that won't work on other pcs such as:
   - Building the UniTASPlugin plugin would try copy the dll to `C:\Program Files (x86)\Steam\steamapps\common\It Steals\BepInEx\plugins`
   - Plugin runs only with netstandard2.1
-  - Plugin was never tested in 32 bits
 - Pressing "K" would run a test TAS from path `C:\Program Files (x86)\Steam\steamapps\common\It Steals\test.uti`
 - Currently no convenient tool that installs this TAS tool to some unity game
 - Only tested in windows